Budget Overview and Basis

 - The college’s operating budget uses modified accrual basis of accounting which states that revenues are recognized in the accounting period they become available and measurable.
 Expenditures are recognized in the accounting period that the fund liability was incurred.
-Purchase Orders and other commitments use encumbrance accounting in order to record the expenditure of funds in the proper fiscal year in order to reserve the applicable portion of state appropriation of that year.
+Purchase Orders and other commitments use encumbrance accounting in order to record the expenditure of funds in the proper fiscal year.

 State Appropriation- revenues legislated to the college by the General Assembly.

-- The General Assembly enacts the state appropriation specifically for each institution.
-Under current RI law, the Board of Governors cannot transfer these funds between institutions.
+- Under current RI law, the Board of Governors cannot transfer these funds between institutions.

-- Student tuition and fee rates must be approved by the Board of Governors.
-The General Assembly does not have the authority to set these rates or to change recommendations approved by the Board of Governors.
-The level of college enrollment and the distribution of students between full time and part-time, in-state and out-of-state, affect this revenue stream and therefore the discretionary spending of the college.
+- Student tuition and fee rates must be approved by the Board of Education.
+The General Assembly does not have the authority to set these rates or to change recommendations approved by the Board of Education.
+The level and distribution of student enrollment and the distribution of students between full time and part-time strongly affect this revenue stream and therefore the discretionary spending of the college.

 Indirect Cost Recovery- revenues resulting from federal student aid & grants

-- These are revenues that result from federal student aid options such as Pell grants and college work study funds.
+- These are revenues that derived from federal student aid options such as Pell grants and college work study funds.
 Federal, state and private grants are also charged a indirect cost rate, varying by type of grant and funding source.
 The revenues produced are intended to offset administrative costs not directly attributable to the grant project.
-The Bookstore is also charged an indirect cost.
+The Bookstore is also charged an auxiliary indirect cost rate.

 Sales & Service of Educational Activities- primarily the result of fee-based programs housed in the CWCE division.

 - These programs are designed to be self sufficient as well as contribute positively to the college's overall budget and mission.
-Includes programs such as those mandated by the DMV like the Motorcycle Training, Commercial Driver's Licensing, GED, as well as various court mandated programs.
+Includes state programs such as those mandated by the DMV like the Motorcycle Training, Commercial Driving and Driver's Education as well as various court mandated programs.
 Workforce Training programs such as CNA, Pharmacy and Vet Training etc. also contribute to this funding.

 Other Income- all other unrestricted revenue streams to the college

-- Includes interest income, facility rental, as well as student placement & testing fees
+- Includes investment income, facility rental, as well as student placement & testing fees.

-RESTRICTED - These are funds that are designated to the institution by a 3rd party for a specific purpose and those funds can only be used for that purpose.
-This category includes federal, state and private grants, federal grants and scholarships, Driver's Education and monies allocated for capital improvement through the RI Capital Asset Protection program.
+RESTRICTED REVENUES - These are funds that are designated to the institution by a 3rd party for a specific purpose and those funds can only be used for that purpose.
+This includes federal, state and private grants, federal grants and scholarships, Driver's Education and monies allocated for capital improvement through the RI Capital Asset Protection (RICAP) program.